 Law school entrance requirements include basically the same qualifications and procedures for all applicants to each of New England Law's four academic divisions, with the exception of the Special Part-time Program.
 That program, for parents with primary child-rearing responsibilities, requires an additional statement explaining the applicant's child-care obligations.

-Law school qualifications are assessed by the Admissions Committee, which includes faculty and members of the Office of Admissions and accepts applications between September 15 and March 15 for fall entry.
+Law school qualifications are assessed by the Admissions Committee, which includes faculty and members of the Office of Admissions.
+Applications are accepted for fall entry between September 15 and the priority deadline of March 15.
 Although New England Law does not interview candidates for admission, we encourage you to visit the school, tour the facilities, attend classes, and talk with students and staff.
 A representative of the Office of Admissions or a current student is available to take you around the school by appointment.

 Law School Admissions Criteria